rust-lang/rust-wiki-backup/The-Rusticon.md

 <a name="phantom_type" />phantom type | An `enum` with no variants.
 This cannot be constructed in safe code.
 See the [cheetsheet](https://github.com/mozilla/rust/wiki/Doc-FAQ-Cheatsheet#how-do-i-express-phantom-types) for an example.
 plain old data (Pod) | Any value that can be safely copied by moving bits, including scalars, references, and structs containing only Pod.
 Types which are pod implement the `Copy` trait. raw pointer | `*T`, a pointer to anything.
-Requires unsafe code to dereference, no static verification is done on them. rustdoc | The Rust documentation generator. rustc | The Rust source code compiler. cargo | The official package manager for Rust programs and libraries.
+Requires unsafe code to dereference, no static verification is done on them. rust | Rust is named after a [fungus](http://en.wikipedia.org/wiki/Rust_%28fungus%29) that is robust, distributed, and parallel.
+And, Graydon is a biology nerd.
+See [TL;DR](http://www.reddit.com/r/rust/comments/27jvdt/internet_archaeology_the_definitive_endall_source/) rustdoc | The Rust documentation generator. rustc | The Rust source code compiler. cargo | The official package manager for Rust programs and libraries.